thatmariusuu/DaVinci-Resolve-Gaming-Subtitles/README.md

 ### Prerequisites

-- **DaVinci Resolve**: Download and install from the [Blackmagic Design website](https://www.blackmagicdesign.com/products/davinciresolve/).
+- **DaVinci Resolve**: Download and install from the [Blackmagic Design website](https://www.blackmagicdesign.com/support/family/davinci-resolve-and-fusion).
+Look for the **"Latest Downloads"** section and download **DaVinci Resolve version 20.1.1 or any version 20.x**.
+This toolkit was developed and tested with DaVinci Resolve 20.1.1, but should work with any DaVinci Resolve 20.x version as demonstrated in the video tutorial.
 - **Python 3.12**: This toolkit requires Python 3.12.
 Download and install from the [official Python website](https://www.python.org/downloads/) or use this direct link for Windows 64-bit: [Python 3.12.10](https://www.python.org/ftp/python/3.12.10/python-3.12.10-amd64.exe).
 - **Visual Studio Code (Recommended)**: A powerful, free code editor that's perfect for editing Python scripts and managing your projects.
 Here's how to set it up: